Jinwen-Zhong/Orbit-wars-xmu/machine_learning/ml_notes.md

 ## Possible Training Pipeline

-If enough data becomes available, the training process could be:
+If enough data becomes available, a possible workflow could be:

 Step 1: